|Year of Study||First year|

 - provide a 500-word personal statement addressing the question:

-How would a Jenny Simpson Memorial Scholarship assist with your studies?
+How would a Desmond Tabone Engineering Scholarship assist with your studies?

 Expectations of recipients

 As a scholarship recipient, you will be asked to participate in a feedback survey.
-You may also be approached to assist with positively promoting CQUniversity’s Scholarship program by sharing your experiences as a recipient through media or invited to attend events such as Orientation or Open Days.
+You may also be approached to assist with promoting CQUniversity’s Scholarship program by sharing your experiences as a recipient through testimonials, media or invitations to attend events such as Orientation or Open Days.
+If you do not wish to be publicly recognised or be involved in the above initiatives, please advise the Advancement and Alumni Relations Team via firstname.lastname@example.org immediately following acceptance.

 *Disclaimer - Students may be required to provide further documentation to support their application.
 This can include the following: